karl-zylinski/odin-c-bindgen/README.md

 4. Bindings can be found inside `the_folder/the_folder`
 5. If you need more control of how the bindings are generated, see the next section.

+> [!NOTE]
+> The generator assumes that the `clang` executable is in your PATH, i.e. that it is accessible system-wide.

 ## How do I configure the generator?

 Add a `bindgen.sjson` to your bindings folder.
 I.e. inside the folder you provide to the bindgen executable.
 Below is an example.
 Also, see the `examples` folder.